codeurjc/spring-cloud-aws-sample/README.md

 * Multizone AZ: no
 * DB Instance identifier: springaws (we will provide this as app argument cloud.aws.rds.dbInstanceIdentifier)
 * Master username: springaws (we will provide this as app argument cloud.aws.rds.springaws.username)
-* Master password: <your turn> (we will provide this as app argument cloud.aws.rds.springaws.password)
+* Master password: <your password>> (we will provide this as app argument cloud.aws.rds.springaws.password)
 * Ensure Default VPC is enabled
 * Ensure Publicly accessible is yes
 * VPC security group: choose the security group previously created